medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ## Prerequisites

-* Complete these tutorials:
+Complete the following tutorials:
   - [Building App Forms]({{< ref "apps/tutorials/app-forms" >}})
   - [Building A Simple Task]({{< ref "apps/tutorials/tasks-1" >}})
   - [Building Target Widgets]({{< ref "apps/tutorials/targets" >}})
   - [Building Contact Summary]({{< ref "apps/tutorials/contact-summary" >}})

+## Importance of testing your application
+---
+Testing your CHT application is important as it ensures you are consistently maintaining your application and defining implementation requirements.
+Testing also helps the user make better architectural decisions, optimizes the forms, tasks and other components of the application.
+Although it may seem tedious, testing your application ensures that you quickly discover issues that are introduced with changes or newer commits.
 ## CHT Application Testing
 ---

 CHT applications are greatly configurable.
-Depending on the number and the complexity of the app components, it can take huge time and effort to test them manually.
-Some components, such as tasks, behave differently over time and are particularly difficult to test.
+Depending on the number and complexity of app components, it can take a lot of time and effort to test the components  manually.
+Some components, such as tasks, behave differently over time and are particularly challenging to test.
 As the project evolves, the configuration is often updated with new components, and changes are made to the existing components.
-After each change, you need to test not only the new components but also the old ones to make sure that the app works correctly.
+After each change, you need to test not only the new components but also the old ones to make sure that the app works as expected.
 To facilitate the testing process, app builders are encouraged to write automated tests for their app using [cht-conf-test-harness](http://docs.communityhealthtoolkit.org/cht-conf-test-harness/).

+Because it is complicated to test with a real application, `cht-conf-test-harness` (also simply referred as `harness`), provides a platform that simulates the CHT application instance.

-Using `cht-conf-test-harness` (also simply referred as `harness`), you can write tests and run them with [Mocha](https://mochajs.org/) testing framework to test the behavior of different components in a CHT application.
-You can use the [chai library](https://www.chaijs.com/) or other assertion libraries.
+Using `cht-conf-test-harness`, you can write tests and run them with [Mocha](https://mochajs.org/) testing framework to test the behavior of different components in a CHT application.
+You can also use [chai library](https://www.chaijs.com/) or other assertion libraries.

-## Preparing
+## Preparation

 Writing tests for CHT apps requires a good understanding of the project workflows and requirements.
-It is encouraged that the tests be written as part of the app-building process.
-To test using the harness, there are a few things you need to set up first:
+To test using the harness, there are a few things you need to set up:
 1. From the previous tutorials, you should have a [functioning CHT instance with `cht-conf` installed locally]({{< ref "apps/tutorials/local-setup" >}}) and a [project folder set up]({{< ref "apps/tutorials/local-setup#3-create-and-upload-a-blank-project" >}}).
+`cht-conf` which is short for CHT app configurer, is a command-line interface tool used to manage and configure your CHT apps.
+It is used for form conversion, form validation and other actions which can be found by running `cht --help`.
+2. Ensure your `package.json` file has the required libraries.
+A `package.json` file is used to record important metadata about a project and defines functional attributes that npm uses to install dependencies and run scripts.
+This file should be at the root of your project folder.
-2. If your `package.json` file does not already have them, add `cht-conf-test-harness`, `chai`, and `mocha` by running this in your command-line:
+If your `package.json` file does not already have them, add `cht-conf-test-harness`, `chai`, and `mocha` by running this in your command-line:
     ```shell
     npm install --save cht-conf-test-harness chai mocha
     ```